NicolasMeseguer/pcgcn/README.md

 1. Make sure to recompile PCGCN, `$ make install`, whenever you change any module (i.e. layers, model, train, etc).
 2. [Graphlaxy @ requirements.py] Copies `pyconfig.h` from the directory of Python into the `Include/` directory (careful with permissions).
 3. If a dataset (graph) is NOT undirected, METIS cannot partition it (i.e. graphs in which for each edge (v,u) there is not an edge (u,v)).
 4. The random datasets (PaRMAT and Graphlaxy) have an specific amount of features, max features and classes.
-These parameters are randomly calculated.
+These parameters are randomly calculated, have a look [here](/proof_of_concepts/graphs_random_parameters.png).

 ## References